mboshernitsan/aws-lambda-gitlab-to-hipchat-filter/README.md

 # AWS Lambda GitLab-to-HipChat filter

-An AWS Lambda function for filtering and transforming GitLab activity web hook (v5) notifications and posting them to a HipChat room.
+An AWS Lambda function for filtering and transforming GitLab activity web hook invocations and posting notifications to a HipChat room.
 We find this cleaner and more flexible than the GitLab's built-in HipChat service.

 *Important note:* for this integration, you will need to use HipChat API v1 tokens.